Can I tell you how much I love ‘loose parts’ play?

 Is it just me or do all those dismembered facial features look a little creepy??

-Do you love loose parts play too?
+Do you love loose parts play as much as we do?

 What little (or big) treasures do you include in your loose parts play?
+And what else could you use these facial features for?